harshita-chaudhary/smoking_detection/README.md

 1. Extract features for each video using InceptionV3 by running extract_features_full.py.
 This stores the features in data/sequences directory.
 1. Run validate_rnn_modified.py to classify the videos using the LSTM model.
 This generates a plot for each video with x-axis as the frame number and y-axis as the corresponding generated label.
 Since the videos used for testing are clipped videos and contain smoking or non-smoking action in entirity, the graph shows a straight line at either 0 or 1.
 1 denotes smoking and 0 denotes non-smoking.

-To run the model on the 5 sample videos provided in Youtube (https://www.youtube.com/playlist?list=PLFrrF91jLrRZhb-3Dcq8wIwYgWP-t0pFG), just run `python validate_rnn_modified.py`after placing the corresponding videos in the data/check/smoking and data/check/non_smoking folders.
-The output is generated in the data/out folder.
+To run the model on the 5 sample videos provided in Youtube (https://www.youtube.com/playlist?list=PLFrrF91jLrRZhb-3Dcq8wIwYgWP-t0pFG), just run `python validate_rnn_modified.py`.

 ## Requirements